CancionDelSol/CAPDigDug/README.md

 #     I realized towards the end that implementing this would take another few days due
 #     to how complicated it would be so i opted to leave it out.
 Attempting to set the CLI flag
 #     will throw an error during program execution with a message to notify the user.

+# I have include a test network which fits the default network description
+#  it has been trained for a few hours, but could always use more training.